 Season and Weather

 Spring is generally regarded to be a season for trekking in most areas here in Nepal.
-With the dawn of spring, the Manaslu region sparkles with the majestic glow of the mountains surrounding the area and the terrains are filled with the fresh smell of wild forests.
-During spring, the accommodation facilities are also ample, and the tea houses are also generally opened.
+With the dawn of spring, the Manaslu region sparkles with the majestic glow of the mountains surrounding the area, and the terrains are filled with the fresh smell of wild forests.
+During spring, the accommodation facilities are also ample, and the tea houses are also generally open.

 Manaslu Larke Pass Trek in Summer

 During the summer, it might be quite challenging to trek in the Manaslu Circuit.
 Although many tourists have gone on Manaslu Larke pass trekking despite this, the trekking might not be as fruitful as in the spring or the autumn season.
-There might also be occasional rainfall in the start of the season making the land wet, muddy and slippery.
+There might also be occasional rainfall at the start of the season making the land wet, muddy, and slippery.

 Manaslu Larke Pass Trek in Autumn